 Demonstrate and apply knowledge of forms used in the bond process.

-Range bond lodgement form, change of tenancy form, change of landlord.
+Range bond lodgement form, change of tenancy form, change of landlord, bond transfer form.

 Performance criteria

 2.1 Describe situations that require a bond form, complete and explain the process of this form in accordance with the Residential Tenancies Act 1986.